 How to Ged Rid of Fingernail Lines

 All women want to have strong, beautiful nails that won’t break easily.
 The problem is that marks often appear on our nails, such as fingernail lines.
-And, not only do they ruin the appearance of our nails, but they also indicate an imbalance in our bodies.
+And they not only ruin the appearance of our nails, but they may also indicate an imbalance in our bodies.

-In this article, discover the meaning of those lines that appear on your nails, and how to eliminate fingernail lines naturally.
+In this article, discover the meaning of those lines that appear on your nails and how to help eliminate them naturally.

 White, somewhat thick horizontal lines that appear on your fingernails can have many different causes.
-The most common causes of fingernail lines are the following:
+The most common causes of fingernail lines are:

 See also: 5 Natural Remedies to Fix Weak Nails

-The person has suffered a serious illness such as pneumonia or scarlet fever, for example.
+If the person has suffered a serious illness such as pneumonia or scarlet fever, they could get horizontal fingernail lines.

-In this case, white lines will appear on a few nails at a time, because the body has given priority to fighting the illness instead of nail growth.
+In this case, they may appear because the person’s body has given priority to fighting the illness instead of nail growth.

 No treatment is necessary, because the white lines will disappear upon recovery from the illness.